TGTicheler/Kobra/Opdracht 2/README.md

 In token.py is a function that takes in a string of an equation of lambda calculus and makes an array of tokens based on this string.
 This array is then parsed in parser.py and put in an abstract syntax tree

+Python stops by itself after 1000 doing the same recursive step.